 Bandwidth (Plex Pass)

-The bandwidth graph shows real time or historical data about bandwidth data used by the Plex Media Server, both over the local network and remotely.
-The bandwidth data will include not only media playback, but also things such as DVR program guide refreshes, client connectivity tests, and similar.
+The bandwidth graph shows real time or historical data about bandwidth used by the Plex Media Server, both over the local network and remotely.
+The bandwidth data will include not only media playback, but also things such as DVR program guide refreshes, client connectivity tests, and similar (it even includes the bandwidth used to send the data to the web app to display the bandwidth graph… it’s like “Inception”!).
 You can view both the local and remote data together (the default) or choose to display only one of them.
 It’s also possible to switch from the default